-In previous posts Comic Books for Parents: Part I and Comic Books for Parents, Part II, I discussed (respectively) the adult nature of comic books and how a parent who is concerned might lesson the harmful effect of that nature on their children.
+In previous posts Comic Books for Parents: Part I and Comic Books for Parents, Part II, I discussed (respectively) the adult nature of comic books and how a parent who is concerned about the adult content might lessen the harmful effect on their children.
 I have discovered that even the most permissive of parents are surprised at what their 10-year-old might be reading in a comic book.
 Knowing every parent is a busy parent, I’ve decided to provide more help to those who might be concerned.

 Why you might want to bother